-Our nominating and corporate governance committee is currently composed of David A. Lamond, who is the chair of our nominating and corporate governance committee, Kevin Young, CBE, Margaret A. McLoughlin, Ph.D. and Una Ryan, OBE, Ph.D.
-Mr. Young, who is not standing for re-election, will come off our nominating and corporate governance committee effective as of the Annual Meeting.
+Our nominating and corporate governance committee is currently composed of David A. Lamond, who is the chair of our nominating and corporate governance committee, Margaret A. McLoughlin, Ph.D. and Una Ryan, OBE, Ph.D.
+Kevin Young did not stand for re-election and stepped down from our nominating and corporate governance committee as of the 2021 Annual Meeting.
 The composition of our nominating and corporate governance committee meets the requirements for independence under current Nasdaq listing standards and SEC rules and regulations.
 Our nominating and corporate governance committee, among other things:

-- identifies, evaluates and recommends nominees to our board of directors and committees of our board of directors; - conducts searches for appropriate directors; - evaluates the performance of our board of directors and of individual directors; - considers and makes recommendations to the board of directors regarding the composition of the board and its committees;
+- identifies, evaluates and recommends nominees to our board of directors and committees of our board of directors; - conducts searches for appropriate directors;

-- reviews developments in corporate governance practices; - evaluates the adequacy of our corporate governance practices and reporting; and - makes recommendations to our board of directors concerning corporate governance matters.
+- evaluates the performance of our board of directors and of individual directors; - considers and makes recommendations to the board of directors regarding the composition of the board and its committees; - reviews developments in corporate governance practices; - · evaluates the adequacy of our corporate governance practices and reporting; and - makes recommendations to our board of directors concerning corporate governance matters.